August 25, 2019

 There are a couple more items that I don't know much about.
 The first image is of a spot of bright red - some kind of rust?

 The second is a white powder on an aster leaf, also unknown (to me).
+There seems to be one or a pair of Something at the apex of the leaf.

 Here is a Grape leaf with elaborate minings.
 Second is a Grape leaf with small spots, and third a Maple leaf with blotches.
 I believe they are called Black Tar Spots.
 Aside: Since we've been looking at problems with Wild Grape leaves, here's a cheery sight - some little grapes that seem to have survived the pests that usually pick them off soon after the tiny grapelets form.